 Estimates suggest a figure of £750,000 for the full project, which is half the construction cost of a similarly powered new-build steam locomotive.

 It will run as 10000 for most of the time.
 This reflects the wishes of the majority of enthusiasts and paying members who wish to see a living legacy for Britain's first mainline diesel locomotive.
 From time to time it may be renumbered as 10001 and perhaps 10002 at some point.

 We are at the stage of collecting components.
 Planning and research has taken thousands of hours to date.
 Before all components are acquired it has been necessary to plan for a number of scenarios according to parts available.

 Next stages include purchase and restoration of bogie frames, purchase or overhaul of traction motors, auction of 58022's cabs and disposal of unrequired parts from the 58.

-Our 16SVT power unit and class 58 locmomotive are located at Peak Rail in Derbyshire.
+Our 16SVT power unit, ex-EM2 bogies and class 58 locomotive are located at our Centenary Works at the Ecclesbourne Valley Railway, Wirksworth, Derbyshire.

 Following the Society AGM held on Saturday 28th April 2018, we can now make the following statement regarding the future operation of 10000;

 At this time, the position agreed by the society is that 10000 will not operate on the mainline.

 Several reasons for this decision were discussed at the AGM, the key points being;

 · To recreate 10000 will be a very costly exercise.
 To create a mainline standard locomotive will increase those costs very significantly.